- Scientific Name

 Fun Fact: Tricolored Bats in Nova Scotia roost almost exclusively on bearded lichens (Usnea trichodea), including colonies of mothers and pups.

 Appearance: Formally known as the Eastern Pipistrelle (Pipistrellus subflavus), the Tricolored Bat is named for the banded yellow and brown colors found on the hairs on their back.
-They weigh between four to seven grams, with wingspans ranging between eight to 10 inches.
+They weigh between 4-7 grams, with wingspans ranging between 8 – 10 inches.

-Habitat: This small bat is generally solitary, though females form small colonies of fewer than 35 individuals during pup-rearing seasons.
-They can be found in a range of roosts including tree cavities, caves, rock crevices, culverts, and buildings.
+Habitat: This small bat is generally solitary, though females form small colonies (fewer than 35 individuals) during pup-rearing season.
+They can be found in a range of roosts, including tree cavities, caves, rock crevices, culverts, and buildings.

-Conservation Concerns: As a hibernating species, Tricolored Bats are vulnerable to White-nose Syndrome, with populations declining at least 90% due to the fungus.
+Conservation Concerns: As a hibernating species, Tricolored Bats are vulnerable to white-nose Syndrome, with populations declining at least 90% due to the fungus.
 These severe declines have prompted their listing on Canada’s Endangered Species list.
-A petition is currently under review (as of June 2021) to list Tricolored Bats on the U.S. Endangered Species List.
+The U.S. Fish and Wildlife have also officially proposed listing the Tricolored Bat as Endangered under the Endangered Species Act.

 Bat Conservation International Projects including the Tricolored Bat: